nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 ### Configuration of ext.args in tests

-Module nf-tests SHOULD use a single `nextflow.config` to supply `ext.args` to a module, by taking the settings from the params block defined in the `when` block of a test.
+Module nf-tests SHOULD use a single `nextflow.config` to supply `ext.args` to a module.
+They can be defined in the `when` block of a test under the `params` scope.

 ```groovy title="main.nf.test"
 config './nextflow.config'